-Today’s POP RESCUE is the 1988 second album from Rick Astley, titled Hold Me In Your Arms.
+Today’s POP RESCUE from an uncertain future, is the 1988 second album from Rick Astley, titled Hold Me In Your Arms.
 Does this album feel like a warm embrace, or would you want to give it up?
 Read on…

 This is undoubtedly a PWL record, with three of the tracks having been penned by the hit-making team, with Rick picking up solo writing credits for 6 of the 10 tracks.